nuvla/documentation/docs/nuvlabox/nuvlabox-engine/usb-installation.md

 # Overwrite an existing installation

 It is also possible to use the USB stick method to completely delete and re-install your NuvlaBox Engine installation.

-**If**:
+However, in order to avoid damaging an existing installation, this process can only happen if the following conditions are met:

  - your previous NuvlaBox Engine installation is misconfigured, or
  - your NuvlaBox resource is DECOMMISSIONED or in ERROR in [Nuvla](https://nuvla.io/ui/edge), or
  - your NuvlaBox resource does not exist anymore in [Nuvla](https://nuvla.io/ui/edge),

 then the NuvlaBox Auto-installer will completely remove the existing NuvlaBox Engine installation from your device, and install a fresh new one.